homelight/woof-pdfs/README.md

 # woof-pdfs
-A collection of silly PDFs to test various features of the file format
+A collection of silly PDFs to test various features of the file format,